w3c/wai-curricula/content/developer/custom-widgets.md

 {% include excol.html type="middle" %}

-Build on previous modules, in particular [Module 5: Forms](/curricula/developer-modules/forms/) and [Module 1: Page Structure](/curricula/developer-modules/page-structure/) to explain the importance of proper role definitions for widgets.
+Build on previous modules, in particular [Developer Module 5: Forms](/curricula/developer-modules/forms/) and [Developer Module 1: Page Structure](/curricula/developer-modules/page-structure/) to explain the importance of proper role definitions for widgets.
 Demonstrate how native HTML interactive elements, such as controls and links, provide such semantics by default.
 Demonstrate and explain the use of WAI-ARIA attributes to define additional roles when HTML interactive elements are not sufficient.

 #### Learning Outcomes for Topic